babonet13/HostYourNode/deploy/3_DeployNodes_CMD.md

-Deploying the nodes via CMD (Command Line)
+Deploying the nodes via the Linux Command Line (CMD mode) ==
-==
 Nodes are containerized deamons allowing to run bitcoind, LND, btcpayserver ... in a isolated way